dev-minjin-chou/dev-minjin-chou/README.md

 # Hey 👋,
-I am a 21 yo fresh grad who just recently stepped into the corporate world to learn from a different perspective!
+My name is Jaymond Chou Minjin, I am a 21 yo fresh grad who just recently stepped into the corporate world to learn from a different perspective!
 I am a Junior Software Engineer at Bowens (Web Development Team) and I am interested in writing and developing software and web development using JavaScript, Vuejs, ReactJs, Java and Python. 🚀

-- 🔭 I’m currently working on my own personal portfolio.
+- 🔭 I’m currently working on my own interactive web personal portfolio.
 - 🌱 I’m currently learning three.js, solidity & vanilla script.

 ## You can reach me here: ☎️